DataNaija/Love_Compatiblity_Detector/README.md

 - Your score is **z**."`
 # The  code will check for print output that is formatted like one of the lines below:
 - "Your score is 47, you are alright together."
-"- Your score is 125, you go together like coke and mentos."
+- "Your score is 125, you go together like coke and mentos."
 - "Your score is 54."